-Although he has an impressive history of securing positive outcomes for his clients in matters of product liability, toxic tort, and mass tort litigation, Ed’s first line of attack has always been to look for effective ways to circumvent litigation, either through compelling and persuasive legal arguments or the negotiation of mutually beneficial settlement agreements.
+Although he has an impressive history of securing positive trial outcomes for his clients, Ed’s first line of attack has always been to look for effective ways to circumvent litigation, either through compelling and persuasive legal arguments or the negotiation of mutually beneficial settlement agreements.
+Ed has successfully litigated cases for both defendants and plaintiffs.

-In his role as a high-level risk manager, strategic advisor, negotiator, and trial lawyer, Ed has successfully represented national and international corporations in the banking, food, automotive, children’s products, insurance, agricultural products, chemical, industrial products, aviation, technology, and glass industries.
-Ed has litigated a diverse array of cases including chemical exposures, securities fraud, employment discrimination, railcar injuries, lease disputes, warranty claims, and catastrophic property damage/personal injury.
+Ed has served as lead counsel in cases across the country.
+In his role as a high-level risk manager, strategic advisor, negotiator, and trial lawyer, Ed has successfully represented national and international businesses in the banking, food, automotive, children’s products, insurance, agricultural products, chemical, industrial products, aviation, technology, and glass industries.
+Ed has litigated a diverse array of cases including environmental claims, chemical exposures, securities fraud, employment discrimination, sexual harassment, railcar injuries, lease disputes, warranty claims, and catastrophic property damage/personal injury.

 Judicial Extern — U.S. Attorney’s Office Northern District of Illinois, Eastern Division (1999)